thingsboard/thingsboard.github.io/_includes/templates/install/windows-java-install.md

 ThingsBoard service is running on Java 17.
 Follow this instructions to install OpenJDK 17.

  * Visit [Open JDK Download Page](https://adoptium.net).
-Go to "Other platforms and versions", select "Operating System" as "Windows" and "Architecture" as "x64" and download latest **JDK .msi** package.
+Go to "Other platforms and versions", select "Operating System" as "Windows", "Architecture" as "x64", "Version" as "17 - LTS" and download **JDK .msi** package.
  * Run the downloaded MSI package and follow the instructions.
  Make sure you have selected "**Add to PATH**" and "**Set JAVA_HOME variable**" options to "Will be installed on local hard drive" state.
  * Visit [PostgreSQL JDBC Download Page](https://jdbc.postgresql.org/download/) to download PostgreSQL JDBC Driver.
 Choose the latest available option.